qor/qor/example/tutorial/bookstore/README.md

 ![qor_admin_books2](https://raw.githubusercontent.com/qor/qor/docs_and_tutorial/example/tutorial/bookstore/screenshots/qor_admin_books2.png)

-You will see a much more crowded list: We had 5 attributes `"ID", "Title", "AuthorNames", "FormattedDate", and "DisplayPrice"`. `Id`, `Title`, and `ReleaseDate` are defined on our `Book` model, but the other two are not.
+You will see a much more crowded list: We had 5 attributes `"ID", "Title", "AuthorNames", "FormattedDate", and "DisplayPrice"`. `Id`, `Title`, and `ReleaseDate` are defined on our `Book` model, but the others are not.
 For the Authors field you only see a list of References to the `Author` objects - something like `[0xc208161bc0]`.
-We want the list of Authors devided by `,` instead.
+We want the list of author names devided by `,` instead.
 You can achieve that by defining a `Meta` field:

 	book.Meta(&admin.Meta{
 		Name:  "AuthorNames",